The best welding jacket protects your upper body from the heat produced by a welding torch.

-- May not hold up under heavy-duty conditions
+- It may not hold up under heavy-duty conditions

 This BSX model is similar in style and scope to the other BSX jackets in this review.

-Metal snaps keep things secure while overlapping fabric prevents sparks from getting on your inner clothing.
-Flame-resistant cotton fibers might not catch fire during ordinary use.
+Metal snaps certain things, while overlapping fabric prevents sparks from getting on your inner clothing.
+Flame-resistant cotton fibers might not catch fire during everyday use.

 The jacket is black with red stripes and logo designs.
-It looks nifty and blends in with any burns or scorch marks, but the dark fabric may not do well for hot summer months when it’s sunny outside
+It looks nifty and blends in with any burns or scorch marks, but the dark fabric may not do well for hot summer when it’s sunny outside.

-Adjustable straps let you expand the sides for additional comfort and a custom fit.
-Snaps also keep your cuffs in place at the wrists so you can move comfortably and without hindrances.
+Adjustable straps let you expand the sides for added comfort and a custom fit.
+Snaps also keep your cuffs at the wrists so you can move comfortably and without hindrances.